+[9], and a SOFC integrated with a PEMFC with the gas processing subsystem consisting of a water gas shift reactor and thermal swing adsorption has provided an overall energy efficiency of 64% [10].
+Integrated systems are of interest as fuel cannot be used fully by the SOFC itself and can be used for additional power or heat generation.
 Jienkulsawad et al. [11] proposed the integration of two high-temperature fuel cells, SOFC and MCFC, to enhance fuel and carbon dioxide utilization, providing an electrical efficiency of 57.1%.
 By integrating SOFC with MCFC, the nickel oxide (NiO) formation on the anode of the SOFC [12], decreasing the catalytic activity due to hydrogen deficiency, can be avoided [13].
 The formation of NiO also causes a microstructural change, resulting in long-term cell degradation [14].

 In general, the integration of the fuel cells leads to a complicated system involving many controlled and manipulated variables.
 Thus, the control design of integrated fuel cell systems is essential for efficient operation.
 There are many possible control structures for fuel cell systems.
 Xue et al. [15] successfully used a fuzzy fault-tolerance controller coupled with a Bayesian regularization neural network to control a SOFC with a reformer system; the SOFC system could be operated safely despite fluctuations in the steam feed flow rate.
 A linear-quadratic-Gaussian control was used to control a wind turbine-SOFC hybrid system, resulting in an increased system lifetime [16].
-Chen et al. [17]

-implemented six control loops to ensure the safe and effective operation of a SOFC-GT hybrid system with anode and cathode recirculation, in which the gas feed temperatures to the anode and cathode were controlled to avoid significant temperature differences and temperature gradients in the SOFC.
+Chen et al. [17] implemented six control loops to ensure the safe and effective operation of a SOFC-GT hybrid system with anode and cathode were controlled to avoid significant temperature differences and temperature gradient in the SOFC.
 This finding was also observed by Jienkulsawad et al. for a SOFC-MCFC integrated system [18].
 A plantwide control configuration with an internal model control-based multi-loop control was successfully used to control the SOFC-GT hybrid system to meet the complete combustion, high power, lowest heat loss, and carbon dioxide emissions requirements [19].
 A fuel cell system can be controlled to follow the load demand while achieving maximum efficiency point tracking by controlling the fuel consumption [20].
 From literature reviews, most academic work has focused on stabilizing control and less on economic control.
+Regarding different system designs and control objectives, economic control of the integrated fuel cell system should be further considered while keeping its stabilization.
 The control structure design procedure of Skogestad [21] considers both of these issues.
 With such a control structure design, Chatrattanawet et al. [22] simulated an economic control scheme for a standalone SOFC system.
-Jienkulsawad et al. [18]

-Fig. 1.
-Series configuration of the integrated SOFC-MCFC system.

-performed a top-down analysis, the first half part of the control structure design procedure, of the integrated SOFC-MCFC system.
-The economic objective was to minimize the power generation costs and penalty costs of carbon dioxide emission (carbon tax) subjects to satisfying operational conditions; the self-optimizing controlled variables and throughput manipulator (TPM) were selected.
+Jienkulsawad et al. [18] performed a top-down analysis, the first half part of the control structure design procedure, of the integrated SOFC-MCFC system.
+The economic objective was to minimize the power generation costs and penalty costs of carbon dioxide emission (carbon tax) subjects to satisfy operational conditions; the selfoptimizing controlled variables and throughput manipulator (TPM) were selected.
 Although suitable controlled variables from an economic point of view were identified in the previous work, a bottom-up analysis, the second part of the control structure design procedure, is necessary to validate whether the designed control structure can be efficiently implemented in practice.

 The present work focuses on the bottom-up part of the plantwide control procedure, including the selection of manipulated variable (MV)-controlled variable (CV) pairings and the control configuration.
-The relative gain array (RGA) is used as a tool for selecting input-output pairings for decentralized control.
+The relative gain array (RGA) is used as a tool for selecting inputoutput pairings for decentralized control.
 Finally, the proposed control system is validated via dynamic simulations using Matlab.